He can’t draw, but he sure can cause a scene.

 Lovejoy autographs his masterpiece.

 Enter Agent Todd.
 Todd walks by the artists and expresses interest in getting a portrait made.
 All six artists aggressively bid for his business, and Todd eventually settles on Lovejoy, paying him $20 for a portrait [at this point the twenty-five cent drawing idea has been ditched].
 The other artists are NOT happy with the fact that the ‘new guy’ has won the bidding war.
-One of them (the female Asian seen two photos above) is so upset that she moves her chair right next to Lovejoy and begins to draw Todd at the same time.
+One of them (the woman seen two photos above) is so upset that she moves her chair right next to Lovejoy and begins to draw Todd at the same time.
 She eventually gives up and stops drawing when Agent Todd makes it clear to her that he is not going to pay her for it.
 He is happy with the artist he has selected.

 Todd becomes skeptical.